zcrayman/tut-rest/README.md

 Updates an existing Order with some additional information, possibly payment information.
 * OrderDeletedEvent
 Deletes an existing order if it is not being cooked.
+* RequestAllCurrentOrdersEvent
+Requests the full list of all current orders be returned.

 ## Modelling the RESTful Service Domain